Mollie Tibbetts, missing Iowa student, found dead, her father says

 No arrests have been announced in connection with the Tibbetts case.
 A news conference was announced for 5 p.m. local time on Tuesday.

 Tibbetts, a University of Iowa student, was reported missing after she failed to respond to messages from her boyfriend, Dalton Jack, and did not show up for work.
-She was last seen jogging around Brooklyn, Iowa, around 7:30 p.m. on July 18.
+She was last seen jogging around Brooklyn around 7:30 p.m. on July 18.

 MOLLIE TIBBETTS, UNIVERSITY OF IOWA STUDENT, MISSING: A TIMELINE OF EVENTS

-Tibbetts' family pleaded for her safe return and had remained hopeful Tibbetts would be found alive.
+Tibbetts' family pleaded for her safe return and had remained hopeful she would be found alive.
 Rob Tibbetts returned home to the San Francisco area after spending weeks looking for his daughter, The Des Moines Register reported Sunday.

 "The bottom line is somebody knows something," Rob Tibbetts previously told Fox News, adding Brooklyn is a small city and “you can’t do anything there without someone seeing it.”